Graphical functions and single-valued multiple polylogarithms: Graphical functions

 Ultraviolet convergence is trivial if neither 0 nor 1 is in $g$ because in this case $0<N_g\leq V_g-1$.
 Otherwise we can assume without restriction that $0\in g$.
-Let $v$ be the valency of 0 in $g$.
-Every other vertex in $g$ has at most valency three, hence by counting half-edges
+Let $v$ be the valence of 0 in $g$.
+Every other vertex in $g$ has at most valence three, hence by counting half-edges

-The inequality is strict because the leftmost vertex in $g$ has valency at most two.
+The inequality is strict because the leftmost vertex in $g$ has valence at most two.
 Moreover, $v\leq V_g-1$ because every edge in $g$ which is connected to 0 is adjacent to a vertex in $g\backslash\{0\}$.
 Together we obtain

 \end{proof} \begin{cor} The sequential period $P(G_w)$ of a non-empty word $w$ is well-defined in four dimensions if and only if $w$ begins and ends in 2. \end{cor} \begin{proof} We add a disconnected vertex $z$ to $G_w$ to make $P_w$ a constant graphical function.
 With lemma \ref{finitelem} the proof is analogous to the proof of corollary \ref{convergencelemma}. \end{proof}